How to Thread a Sewing Machine | Step-by-Step Guide

 Step 1: Make Sure Your Presser Foot is in the Lifted Position

 The presser foot is the part of the sewing machine that holds the fabric down while it is being fed through the machine.
-It is located near the needle, and the lever to raise or lower the part is typically located on the back side of the machine.
+It is located near the needle, and the lever to raise or lower the part is typically on the machine's back side.

 Step 2: Put the Needle in its Highest Position

-To raise the needle, slowly turn the handwheel (located on the right side of the machine) towards you until it is in its highest position.
-To make this easier, many machines will have a marking on each the handwheel and the machine that aligns when the needle is all the way up.
+To raise the sewing machine needle, slowly turn the handwheel (located on the right side of the machine) towards you until it is in its highest position.
+To make this easier, many machines will have a marking on each handwheel and the machine that aligns when the sewing needle is all the way up.

-Whenever you are manually turning the handwheel, make sure to always turn it counterclockwise (towards you) as a failure to do so can mess up the timing of the machine.
+Whenever you are manually turning the handwheel with your right hand, make sure to always turn it counterclockwise (towards you) as a failure to do so can mess up the timing of the machine.

 Step 3: Wind Your Bobbin